-Pipe Penetrating Radar (PPR) is the in-pipe application of ground penetrating radar (GPR), a non-destructive testing method that can detect defects and cavities inside and outside non-ferrous pipes.
+Pipe penetrating radar (PPR) is the in-pipe application of GPR, a non-destructive testing method that can detect defects and cavities within and outside non-ferrous pipes.
 The advantage of PPR is the ability to map pipe wall thickness and deterioration, including voids outside the pipe, enabling accurate predictability of needed rehabilitation.
-This paper presents recent advancement of PPR technology together with selected case studies.
-A new, small diameter robotic system was developed for the condition assessment of asbestos cement (AC) sewer pipes, as well as other non-ferrous pipe materials.

-The Asbestos Cement Pipe Scanner (ACPS) was deployed in a 250 mm diameter sewer main in Surrey, British Columbia.
-Analysis of the data revealed localized wall thinning and provided engineers with critical information to proceed with their rehabilitation plan.
+This paper presents recent advancement of PPR technology through selected case studies.
+The first includes the deployment of a recently developed robotic PPR crawler for small-diameter pipes in Canada.
+The Asbestos Cement Pipe Scanner (ACPS) was deployed in a 10" sewer main in Surrey, British Columbia.
+Analysis of the data revealed localized wall thinning that provided engineers with critical information to proceed with their rehabilitation plan.